Undergraduate Course: Danish 1 (ELCS08033)

 |Main Exam Diet S2 (April/May)||3:00|

 On completion of this course, the student will be able to:

-- Demonstrate a familiarity with everyday Danish vocabulary, grammar and syntax consistent with CEFR level A2, along with a broad understanding of Danish culture.
+- Demonstrate a familiarity with everyday Danish vocabulary, grammar and syntax; along with a broad understanding of Danish culture.

 - Communicate with reasonable accuracy in familiar contexts on familiar topics both orally and in writing, expressing personal opinions, and comparing and contrasting those of others.